sealerio/sealer/docs/design/master0-recovery.md

 * launch builtin registry thought rootfs scripts and configuration files to recover registry service.
 * replace the latest registry ip address on all cluster nodes.

-3. also need a sealer subcommand to do above recovery implementation
+Step 3: also need a sealer subcommand to do above recovery implementation

 ```shell
 sealer alpha recover master0 --host 192.168.1.100